TDSoftware/subidentity-webapp/docs/Tutorial.md

 ## <a id="identityView"></a> View Identity

 In the Identity View the available details of a user are displayed.
 The identicon displays an address as a unique icon and could therefore be used to recognize an identity.
 Information is displayed in separate plugins.
 Basic Information can be found in the Plugin with title "Basic Info".
-You can copy the accounts address by clicking on the copy icon next to it.

-ℹ️ If an information in the selected identity is missing, the field for this information will not be shown.
+ℹ️ If an information of the selected identity is missing, the field for this information will not be shown.